L-K-M/ImageContentDetector/README.md

 You must provide an API key to use the Computer Vision API, which you can get here:
 [https://azure.microsoft.com/en-us/free/cognitive-services/?api=computer-vision%20%20](https://azure.microsoft.com/en-us/free/cognitive-services/?api=computer-vision%20%20)

-A free key allows you to make 5000 requests per day.
+A free key allows you to make 5000 requests per month.

 After retrieving the key, edit App.config to set the key and the endpoint (which will be something like https://[location].api.cognitive.microsoft.com/vision/v1.0/analyze), or pass these values to the command line when invoking it.